Powerlearnproject/se-assignment-day-2-git-and-github-KolaBoz/README.md

 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?

+Version control is a system that records changes to files over time, allowing multiple users to collaborate on code development.
+Key concepts:

+1. Repository (Repo): Central storage for project files.
+2. Commit: Saving changes with a description (commit message).
+3. Branch: Parallel versions of the repository.
+4. Merge: Integrating changes from one branch into another.
+5. Tag: Snapshot of a specific commit.

+Benefits of Version Control:

+1. Track changes and history.
+2. Collaborate on code.
+3. Manage different versions.
+4. Roll back to previous versions.
+5. Ensure data integrity.

+GitHub:

+GitHub is a web-based platform for version control using Git.
+Its popularity stems from:

+1. Ease of use.
+2. Scalability.
+3. Collaboration features (pull requests, issues).
+4. Large community and ecosystem.
+5. Integration with other tools (CI/CD, project management).

+Project Integrity:

+Version control helps maintain project integrity by:

+1. Preventing data loss.
+2. Detecting and resolving conflicts.
+3. Tracking changes and accountability.
+4. Enabling rollbacks.
+5. Facilitating collaboration.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?

 Key steps: